 How do we remember 2017?
 Was it the year of censorship when divisive voices grew louder than the voices of reason?
 Was it the year of trolling when hiding behind their virtual profiles, trolls issued death, rape threats to the women who spoke against their favourite male stars?
 Why do we continue to put these male stars on a pedestal – the ones who choose to keep quiet and not condemn the actions of their fans?
 Did the year belong to those films which did well, not because of the star cast or big budget, but for their honest characters and powerful storytelling?
+Was it the year of the women of the entertainment industry who came forward to talk about misogyny, gender disparity and nepotism?
+It’s of course hard to pin down a moment or a single film when there is a whole smorgasbord to choose from.

 Here’s a look back at the top moments of 2017: